Balikis-omolewa/myTodo/README.md

 ### 4. **Dynamic Content Display**
    - Implementing features like "Show More" for tasks and ensuring the UI updates dynamically as tasks are added, edited, or deleted required thorough testing and optimization.

-### 5. **UI/UX Consistency**
-   - Achieving a consistent and user-friendly design across different devices and screen sizes involved iterative design and testing to ensure a responsive and intuitive user experience.

 ## Future Improvements